nukopian/DBIx-Squirrel/README.md

 makes subtle changes to their interfaces.

-Such changes are additive and unobtrusive in nature, in most cases, resulting in additional calling forms rather than any change in the outcome.
+Such changes are additive and unobtrusive in nature, in most cases, resulting in additional calling forms rather than any change in outcome.
 Unless a documented deviation from the standard `DBI` behaviour exists, one may safely assume that the `DBI` documentation still applies.